MomentMix Augmentation with Length-Aware DETR for Temporally Robust Moment Retrieval: Experiments

 \textbf{Evaluation in Few-shot Scenarios.} To validate the effectiveness of MomentMix as a data augmentation technique, we conducted experiments using 50\%, 20\%, and 10\% of the training data.
 As shown in \Cref{tab:exp_semi}, our method outperformed the baseline (QD-DETR) with substantial performance gains.
 Specifically, utilizing only half of the training samples with our method surpassed the baseline performance that used the entire dataset.
 Additionally, even in the extreme scenario of using just 10\% of the training samples, our method achieved remarkable improvements of +9.71\%p in the R1 average and +8.45\%p in the mAP average.
 These results indicate that MomentMix effectively generates new training samples by enhancing feature diversity.

 \textbf{Attention in LAD.} To examine whether our LAD attends to the characteristics of each length-specific query as intended, we investigated attention between these queries and encoder features.
 In \cref{fig:lad_attn}, the existing method \cite{moon2023query_QD-DETR} predicts moments by focusing on the boundary regardless of length, which we refer to as \textit{boundary attention} of the moment.
 However, when applying our method, we observed that attention varies according to the characteristics of each length-specific query.
-For short moments, attention is focused more on the inside of the moment rather than the boundary, which we refer to as \textit{inside attention} of the moment.
-On the other side, for very long moments, attention is directed toward the boundary similar to the existing method.
+For the first length class (shorter moments), attention is focused more on the inside of the moment rather than the boundary, which we refer to as \textit{inside attention} of the moment.
+On the other side, for the fourth length class (longer moments), attention is directed toward the boundary similar to the existing method.
 This indicates that our query attends to the length rather than the center of the moment appears to be more efficient for detection, hence the boundary attention.
 Conversely, for short moments, focusing on the center rather than the length is more efficient, resulting in a moment of inside attention.

-\textbf{Qualitative Results.} We visualized predictions with confidence scores exceeding 0.7, using an alpha value of 0.5.
-As shown in \Cref{fig:exp_qualitative}, by applying our method, short moments predicted as background in other methods can now be accurately captured.
-Also, predictions that merged multiple short instances into a single long instance can now be segmented into precise, fine-grained predictions.